stacksjs/stacks/README.md

 No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace.

 Develop beautiful, reactive, composable UIs & functions without learning a new set of languages.
 HTML, CSS, and minimal JavaScript—that's all you need to dive in now! _(Or TypeScript ✌🏼)_

+> _The clever way to build & share component & function libraries._

 ## Get Started